geeknik/my-awesome-stars/README.md

 ## Shell

+- [sgxgsx/BlueToolkit](https://github.com/sgxgsx/BlueToolkit) - BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
+Could be used in the vulnerability research,
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows
 - [cenab/MSTO](https://github.com/cenab/MSTO) - Market Sentiment Trading Orchestrator
 - [ublue-os/aurora](https://github.com/ublue-os/aurora) - The ultimate productivity workstation